javascript-tutorial/server/README.md

 3. Create the root folder.

     Create a folder `/js` for the project.
-You can use any other directory as well, just adjust the paths below.
+If you use another directory as the root, adjust the paths below.

 4. Clone the tutorial server into it: